-- 1. Attendants shall be at least 16 years of age and demonstrate competency in caring for the Member to the satisfaction of the Member/Authorized Representative (AR). - a.
-Minor attendants will not be permitted to operate floor-based vertical powered patient/resident lift devices, ceiling-mounted vertical powered patient/resident lift devices, and powered sit-to-stand patient/resident lift devices (lifting devices). - Attendants may not be reimbursed for more than 24 hours of CDASS service in one day for one or more Members collectively. - c.
-An AR shall not be employed as an Attendant for the same Member for whom they are an AR. - d.
-Attendants must be able to perform the tasks on the Attendant Support Management Plan (ASMP) they are being reimbursed for and the Member must have adequate Attendants to assure compliance with all tasks on the ASMP. - e.
-Attendant timesheets submitted for approval must be accurate and reflect time worked. - f.
-Attendants shall not misrepresent themselves to the public as a licensed nurse, a certified nurse's aide, a licensed practical or professional nurse, a registered nurse or a registered professional nurse. - g.
-Attendants shall not have had his or her their license as a nurse or certification as a nurse aide suspended or revoked or his or her their application for such license or certification denied. - h.
+d.
+Attendants must be able to perform the tasks on the Attendant Support Management Plan (ASMP) they are being reimbursed for and the Member must have adequate Attendants to assure compliance with all tasks on the ASMP. e.
+Attendant timesheets submitted for approval must be accurate and reflect time worked. f.
+Attendants shall not misrepresent themselves to the public as a licensed nurse, a certified nurse's aide, a licensed practical or professional nurse, a registered nurse or a registered professional nurse. g.
+Attendants shall not have had his or her their license as a nurse or certification as a nurse aide suspended or revoked or his or her their application for such license or certification denied. h.
 Attendants shall receive an hourly wage based on the rate negotiated between the Attendant and the Member/AR not to exceed the amount established by the Department.
-The Financial Management Services (FMS) Contractor shall make all payments from the Member's Allocation under the direction of the Member/AR within the limits established by the Department. - i.
+The Financial Management Services (FMS) Contractor shall make all payments from the Member's Allocation under the direction of the Member/AR within the limits established by the Department. i.
 Attendants are not eligible for hire if their background check identifies a conviction of a crime that the Department has identified as a high-risk-crime that can create a health and safety risk to the Member.
-A list of high-risk crimes is available through the Department, Training and Support Contractor and FMS Contractor.
+A list of high-risk crimes is available through the Department, Training and Support Contractor and FMS Contractor. j.

-j.
 Attendants may not participate in training provided by the Training and Support Contractor.
 Members may request to have their Attendant, or a person of their choice, present to assist them during the training based on their personal assistance needs.
 Attendants may not be present during the budgeting portion of the training.

-8.7514.J CDASS Financial Management Services (FMS)

-- 1. FMS Contractor shall be responsible for the following tasks: - a.
-Collect and process timesheets submitted by attendants within agreed-upon timeframes as identified in FMS Contractor materials and websites. - b.
-Conduct payroll functions, including withholding employment-related taxes such as workers' compensation insurance, unemployment benefits, withholding of all federal and state taxes, and compliance with federal and state laws regarding overtime pay and minimum wage. - c.
-Distribute paychecks in accordance with agreements made with Member/Authorized Representative (AR) and timelines established by the Colorado Department of Labor and Employment. - d.
-Submit authorized claims for CDASS provided to an eligible Member. - e.
-Verify Attendants' citizenship status and maintain copies of I-9 documents. - f.
-Track and report utilization of Member Aallocations. - g.
-Comply with Department regulations and the FMS Contractor contract with the Department. - 2.
-In addition to the requirements set forth at Section 8.7514.J.1, the FMS Contractor operating under the Fiscal/Employer Agent (F/EA) model shall be responsible for obtaining designation as a Fiscal/Employer Agent in accordance with Section 3504 of the Internal Revenue Code, 26 U.S.C § 2504 (20243).
+8.7514.J CDASS Financial Management Services (FMS) 1.
+FM S C ontractor shall be responsible for the following tasks: a.
+Collect and process timesheets submitted by attendants within agreed-upon timeframes as identified in FMS Contractor materials and websites. b.
+Conduct payroll functions, including withholding employment-related taxes such as workers' compensation insurance, unemployment benefits, withholding of all federal and state taxes, and compliance with federal and state laws regarding overtime pay and minimum wage.
+C. Distribute paychecks in accordance with agreements made with Member/Authorized Representative (AR) and timelines established by the Colorado Department of Labor and Employment. d.
+Submit authorized claims for CDASS provided to an eligible Member. e.
+Verify Attendants' citizenship status and maintain copies of I-9 documents. f.
+Track and report utilization of Member Aallocations. e. f. g. h. i. s.7514.J 1.
+FMS C a. b. c. d. e.

+1 2.
+In addition to the requirements set forth at Section 8.7514.J.1, the FMS Contractor operating under 2 the Fiscal/Employer Agent (F/EA) model shall be responsible for obtaining designation as a 3 Fiscal/Employer Agent in accordance with Section 3504 of the Internal Revenue Code, 26 U.S.C § 4 2504 (20243).
 This statute is hereby incorporated by reference.
-The incorporation of these statutes excludes later amendments to, or editions of the referenced material.
-Pursuant to Section 24-4-103(12.5), C.R.S., the Department maintains copies of this incorporated text in its entirety, available for public inspection during regular business hours at 1570 Grant Street, Denver, CO, 80203.
-Certified copies of incorporated materials are provided at cost upon request.
+The incorporation of these statutes 5 excludes later amendments to, or editions of the referenced material.
+Pursuant to Section 24-4-6 103(12.5), C.R.S., the Department maintains copies of this incorporated text in its entirety, available 7 for public inspection during regular business hours at 1570 Grant Street, Denver, CO, 80203.
+8 Certified copies of incorporated materials are provided at cost upon request.